Huldrych Zwingli: Reformation in the Confederation (1526–1528)

-On 8 April 1524, five cantons, Lucerne, Uri, Schwyz, Unterwalden, and Zug, formed an alliance, die fünf Orte (the Five States) to defend themselves from Zwingli's Reformation.
+On 8 April 1524, five cantons—Lucerne, Uri, Schwyz, Unterwalden, and Zug—formed an alliance, die fünf Orte (the Five States), to defend themselves from Zwingli's Reformation.
 They contacted the opponents of Martin Luther including John Eck, who had debated Luther in the Leipzig Disputation of 1519.
 Eck offered to dispute Zwingli and he accepted.
 However, they could not agree on the selection of the judging authority, the location of the debate, and the use of the Swiss Diet as a court.
 Because of the disagreements, Zwingli decided to boycott the disputation.
 On 19 May 1526, all the cantons sent delegates to Baden.
-Although Zürich's representatives were present, they did not participate in the sessions.
+Although Zurich's representatives were present, they did not participate in the sessions.
 Eck led the Catholic party while the reformers were represented by Johannes Oecolampadius of Basel, a theologian from Württemberg who had carried on an extensive and friendly correspondence with Zwingli.
 While the debate proceeded, Zwingli was kept informed of the proceedings and printed pamphlets giving his opinions.
 It was of little use as the Diet decided against Zwingli.
 He was to be banned and his writings were no longer to be distributed.
 Of the thirteen Confederation members, Glarus, Solothurn, Fribourg, and Appenzell as well as the Five States voted against Zwingli.
-Bern, Basel, Schaffhausen, and Zürich supported him.
+Bern, Basel, Schaffhausen, and Zurich supported him.

 The Baden disputation exposed a deep rift in the Confederation on matters of religion.
 The Reformation was now emerging in other states.
-The city of St Gallen, an affiliated state to the Confederation, was led by a reformed mayor, Joachim Vadian, and the city abolished the mass in 1527, just two years after Zürich.
+The city of St Gallen, an affiliated state to the Confederation, was led by a reformed mayor, Joachim Vadian, and the city abolished the mass in 1527, just two years after Zurich.
 In Basel, although Zwingli had a close relationship with Oecolampadius, the government did not officially sanction any reformatory changes until 1 April 1529 when the mass was prohibited.
-Schaffhausen, which had closely followed Zürich's example, formally adopted the Reformation in September 1529.
+Schaffhausen, which had closely followed Zurich's example, formally adopted the Reformation in September 1529.

 In the case of Bern, Berchtold Haller, the priest at St Vincent Münster, and Niklaus Manuel, the poet, painter, and politician, had campaigned for the reformed cause.
 But it was only after another disputation that Bern counted itself as a canton of the Reformation.
 Three hundred and fifty persons participated, including pastors from Bern and other cantons as well as theologians from outside the Confederation such as Martin Bucer and Wolfgang Capito from Strasbourg, Ambrosius Blarer from Constance, and Andreas Althamer from Nuremberg.
 Eck and Fabri refused to attend and the Catholic cantons did not send representatives.
 The meeting started on 6 January 1528 and lasted nearly three weeks.
 Zwingli assumed the main burden of defending the Reformation and he preached twice in the Münster.
 On 7 February 1528 the council decreed that the Reformation be established in Bern.